Law & Order: Criminal Intent: History

 Law & Order: Criminal Intent was created in 2001 by René Balcer and Dick Wolf.
 Balcer served as the show's executive producer, showrunner, and head writer for its first five seasons.
 The show dominated its original time slot on Sundays at 9:00 p.m. for its first three seasons (routinely beating its competition, ABC's Alias and HBO's The Sopranos, in households and in the 18–49 demographic), and was often the highest-rated show of the night, with an average audience of 15.5 million viewers.
 The show aired Sundays on NBC, with each week's episode being repeated on USA Network the following Saturday.

 Beginning in season 4, it faced stiff new competition from ABC's night-time soap opera Desperate Housewives, a show that soon became the No. 1 drama on television.
 Although ratings for Criminal Intent further eroded in season 5 amid stiff competition, the series maintained respectable ratings through the season, enough to get it renewed for a sixth season on NBC.

 Balcer left the show at the end of season 5, and the show was handed off to Warren Leight, a longtime Criminal Intent staffer.
 Under Leight's leadership, the show acquired a new, more melodramatic tone.

 When NBC had acquired the rights to Sunday Night Football for the 2006–2007 season, Law & Order: Criminal Intent was moved to a new time slot on Tuesdays at 9:00 p.m., to serve as a lead-in to fellow Law & Order spin-off, Law & Order: Special Victims Unit.
-For its first six airings, it faced CBS's The Unit and baseball on Fox.
+For its first five airings, it faced CBS's The Unit and baseball on Fox.
 In late October, Fox's hit series House moved opposite Law & Order: Criminal Intent.

 In May 2007, NBC faced a choice of renewing either Criminal Intent or the original Law & Order, which had seen a ratings increase in the last few episodes of its 17th season.
 Ultimately, because of Criminal Intent's weak ratings, NBC picked up Law & Order.
 Criminal Intent's new episodes were moved to the NBCUniversal-owned USA Network, where it could be expected to attract a much larger audience than the cable channel's average.
 The remaining episodes from the seventh season began running on June 8, 2008.
 Production on the show was halted temporarily in December 2007 due to the writers' strike.

 For its move to the USA Network, the version of the Law & Order theme used for the show's opening credits was replaced by the version originally used on the short-lived Law & Order: Trial by Jury.